 More important to ensure you are going to have clear weather, as any of the unbridged rivers can create a major obstacle.
 And it may not be pleasant waiting for the rivers to drop.

 maps and GPS | Cascade River to Martins Bay coast route, South Westland

-No major issues with route following here, you follow the coast, right?
-Still worthwhile having some map however.
+No major issues with the route following here, you follow the coast, right?
+Still worthwhile having some maps, however.